 One downside is it doesn’t automatically print two sided.
 Neither do other portable printers such as the HP Officejet 200 or Epson WF-110.
 Auto duplex would require a lot more components.
 Which would increase the size, weight, and battery consumption.
 They don’t scan or copy for the same reasons.
 Although HP does have an all in one version of their portable printer, the Officejet 250.

 Setup is simple for the Canon Pixma TR150.
-Minimal packing tape is removed then the print head and ink tanks are installed.
+I removed minimal packing then installed the print head and ink cartridges.
 I recommend saving the orange cap for the print head.
 Which is handy for lengthy transportation or storage.
 It will prevent the nozzles from drying out or any damage if the printer gets bounced around.
-The ink tanks are separate from the printhead but both are easy to access.
+The ink cartridges are separate from the print head but both are easy to access.

 The TR150 has WiFi direct so smartphones, tablets, Chromebooks, laptops, and Macs can easily connect to the printer.
 For Windows and Android devices an app needs installed.
 Which sets up everything.
 Macs and most Chromebooks will automatically setup everything.